plone/plone.dexterity/README.txt

    know programming.

- - As a business user, create a schema using visual or through-the-web tools, and augment it with adapters, event handlers and other Python code written on the filesystem by a Python programmer.
+ - As a business user, create a schema using visual or through-the-web tools, and augment it with adapters, event handlers, and other Python code written on the filesystem by a Python programmer.

  - Create content types in filesystem code quickly and easily, without losing the ability to customise any aspect of the type and its operation later